shaovoon/using_csharp_lib_in_cpp/README.md

 This article serves as a reference to using your .NET C# library in a native C++ project via C++/CLI in Visual Studio 2022.
 You can follow even if you are using earlier Visual Studio because the steps are mostly the same.
 It is initially written to answer a question on CodeProject's QnA.
 Your C++ project does not have to be MFC to follow the steps described here; it can be console or other types where you can ignore step 7 to add buttons to MFC dialog because it does not apply to your C++ project type. **Note:** This example does not cover hosting C# UI element in C++ UI; That is a complex topic.

-**Note:** The C++ project sample does not build successfully out of the box: you have to follow step 6 to amend the absolute C# dll path given to the `/AI` switch.

 For simplicity, we are going to use this simple C# class with `Add` and `AddList` methods in our C++ project.

 ```csharp